kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-sequential-play-count.md

     CharSequence firstSong = null;
     CharSequence nextSong = null;
     NavigableMap<Long, CharSequence> trackPlays = input.getValues("info", "track_plays");
-    for (CharSequence trackId : trackPlays.values()) {
+    for (CharSequence trackId : trackPlays.values()) { // Iterate through this user's track plays.
-      if (null != nextSong) {
-        // If this is not the first song, we need to slide our window along. firstSong = nextSong;
+      // Slide the window one song over. firstSong = nextSong;
       nextSong = trackId;
-        mBiGram.setFirstSongPlayed(firstSong);
+      // If firstSong is null, we are at the beginning of the list and our sliding window
+      // only contains one song, so don't output it.
+Otherwise... if (null != nextSong) {
+        // Create the bigram of these two songs. mBiGram.setFirstSongPlayed(firstSong);
         mBiGram.setSecondSongPlayed(nextSong);
-        context.write(new AvroKey<SongBiGram>(mBiGram), ONE);
+        // Emit the bigram of these two songs. context.write(new AvroKey<SongBiGram>(mBiGram), ONE);
-      } else {
-        // If this is the most recent song played, set ourselves up for the next iteration. nextSong = trackId;
       }
     }
   }